Extracting Exact Lie Derivatives Without Backpropagation: A Dual Compiler for Neural Control Barrier Functions: Embedded Validation and Numerical Profiling

-\textit{Memory and timing on the ESP32-S3.} The hyper-dual buffer is widened to $\pendDualBytes$~bytes while retaining zero dynamic allocation.
-Both second-order Lie derivatives are extracted in $\pendDualUs$~$\mu$s on the ESP32-S3.
-True double-backpropagation does not fit on a microcontroller without porting an entire AD runtime, so as a practical reverse-mode baseline we implement single backpropagation followed by finite-difference Hessian--vector products on the gradient---the standard fallback for embedded users without a tape-of-tapes infrastructure.
-This baseline executes in $\pendAdUs$~$\mu$s, approximately $1.91\times$ slower than the hyper-dual compiler.
-Beyond the speed advantage, the comparison is asymmetric in correctness: the hyper-dual extension extracts $L_f^2 h_\theta$ and $L_{\col_j(G)} L_f h_\theta$ exactly via Theorem~\ref{thm:hyper_lie}, whereas the finite-difference baseline incurs $O(h_\mathrm{fd})$ truncation error that biases the safety constraint in a state-dependent way.
-The hyper-dual compiler thus delivers exact second-order information through a single memoryless forward pass, faster than the approximate baseline and within an unchanging static buffer.
+\textit{Memory and timing on the ESP32-S3.} The four-component hyper-dual algebra widens the static scratch buffer to $\pendDualStatic$~bytes (a $128$-float array, matching the $4\max_i n_i=4\times32=128$ floats of the hyper-dual workspace), with zero dynamic allocation.
+Both second-order Lie derivatives are extracted in a median of $\pendDualUs$~$\mu$s on the ESP32-S3.
+True double-backpropagation does not fit on a microcontroller without porting an entire AD runtime, so as a practical baseline we implement single backpropagation followed by finite-difference Hessian--vector products on the gradient---the standard fallback for embedded users without a tape-of-tapes infrastructure.
+This baseline executes in a median of $\pendAdUs$~$\mu$s, approximately $1.91\times$ slower than the hyper-dual compiler.
+Beyond the speed advantage, the comparison is asymmetric in correctness: Theorem~\ref{thm:hyper_lie} guarantees that the hyper-dual extension extracts $L_f^2 h_\theta$ and $L_G L_f h_\theta$ exactly, whereas the finite-difference baseline incurs $O(h_\mathrm{fd})$ truncation error that biases the right-hand side of~\eqref{eq:hocbf} in a state-dependent, unpredictable way.
+The hyper-dual compiler thus delivers exact second-order constraint coefficients through a single memoryless forward pass, faster than the approximate baseline and within an unchanging static buffer.
 Fig.~\ref{fig:hardware_benchmarks} summarizes the wall-time and dynamic-memory measurements for all three examples.\exmark \end{example}